kanmaytacker/system-design/demos/nosql/README.md

 docker-compose up -d
 ```

-!!! note
-    You should have Docker daemon running on your machine.
+> You should have Docker daemon running on your machine.
 Verify it by running `docker info`.

 This command will start the following services:
 - Postgres